-Quiet time in the living quarters begin at 10pm each night but the festivities continue in the lobby for those who prefer to stay up and take advantage of the 24-hour full-service bar or the upstairs rooftop terrace.
-Hammocks that provide panoramic views of Milan lay waiting for weary travelers looking for a cat nap, but that’s not all.
+Quiet time in the living quarters begin at 10pm each night.
+However, the festivities continue for those who want to take advantage of the 24-hour bar or the upstairs rooftop terrace.
+Strategically placed hammocks provide panoramic views of Milan for weary travelers looking for a cat nap.

-Ostello Bello Grande also offers guests a 24-hour quiet room to read, take a nap, or simply relax with one of the many complimentary snacks they provide in their rooftop kitchen just across the hall.
-These “snacks” also include an assortment of pasta, muffins, cookies, and crackers.
-Grab a few for a late night nibble or on the way to the airport or for a day of exploring!
+The hostel offers guests a 24-hour quiet room to read, take a nap, or simply relax.
+Ostello Bello also provides complimentary snacks in their rooftop kitchen just across the hall.
+These “snacks” include an assortment of pasta, muffins, cookies, and crackers.
+Grab a few for a late night nibble or, on the way to the airport, or for a day of exploring!

-Just as with any hostel, if privacy is a necessity, it’s best to book a private room at least two to three months ahead of your visit.
-But, if some slight noise (or snoring) is tolerable, hostels are a safe and affordable option that saves travelers money and is a great way to meet new friends.
+If privacy is a necessity, it’s best to book a private room at least two to three months ahead of your visit.
+But, if some slight noise is tolerable, hostels are a safe and affordable option that save travelers money.
+Also, they are a great way to meet new friends (which is also a good idea!).
 To book directly, visit https://www.ostellobello.com/hostel/ostello-bello-grande-railway-station-milan/.

-P.S. – Take advantage of the daily buffet breakfast in the lobby (same place where they serve dinner each night)!
-Fuel up on fresh coffee, scrambled eggs, Wien sausages, and pastries.
+P.S. – Always take advantage of the daily buffet breakfast in the lobby.
+Fuel up on fresh coffee, scrambled eggs, Wien sausages, and pastries before exploring.

 Hours: 24 hours